PreferredAI/cornac/docs/source/user/iamadeveloper.rst

 As shown in the above code, we have defined two methods for hyper-parameter search, ``GridSearch`` and ``RandomSearch``.

+The same search classes support next-item recommenders when paired with ``NextItemEvaluation``.
+In both cases, the evaluation method must include a validation split, which is used to select the best parameter settings.

 +------------------------------------------+---------------------------------------------+
 | Grid Search                              | Random Search                               |
 +==========================================+=============================================+